Five a day for your mental health

 Our wider social networks can help us to feel a sense of belonging.
 So it makes sense we work on strengthening our relationships and on making new connections.

 Talking with others should be an everyday event.
 Conversations don’t have to be all about the difficulties.
 We need to tell one other about the enjoyable events too.

 Knowing when to disconnect is vital too.
-Being fully present in the company we are in, without the distraction of phones, tablets and other devices, helps to deepen our sense of connection.
-The ever growing number of ways in which we can connect with one another means that we are in danger of privileging the quantity of our connections over their quality.
+Being fully present in the company we are in, without the distraction of phones and other devices, helps deepen our sense of connection.
+The ever growing ways we can connect with others means we are in danger of privileging quantity of connections over quality.